0xarc-io/analytics-sdk/sdk-docs/docs/react/examples.md

-3. Track wallet connection events whenever a wallet is connected
+# Examples

+### Track wallet connections

+Below is a basic example of how to track a wallet connection event.

 ```jsx
 const WalletConnectionTracker = () => {